dianaband/crickets/README.md

-# crickets for cosmo40 performance
+# crickets for RTA performance

 ## platformio